akash-network/awesome-akash/codex/README.md

 openssl rand --hex 32
 ```

-The environment variable `CODEX_NAT` refers to the public IP of the deployment - once you perform initial deployment (with empty `CODEX_NAT`), check the assigned IP and update the deployment, so that other nodes in the network can connect to your node.
+The environment variable `PUBLIC_IP` refers to the public IP of the deployment - once you perform initial deployment (with empty `PUBLIC_IP`), check the assigned IP and update the deployment, so that other nodes in the network can connect to your node.